Belarus: Masked men drag student protesters off street, report says | DW | 05.09.2020

 Students were draped in red-and-white opposition flags and protested in several places around Minsk, including the Minsk State Linguistic Institute where police arrested as many as 40 people on Friday, according to local media.

-Belarusian human rights group Viesna said many of those taken into custody had been demonstrating
+Belarusian human rights group Viasna said many of those taken into custody had been demonstrating

 peacefully and had been brutalized while being detained.